jromers/ansible-olam/README.md

 * [OCI](https://github.com/jromers/ansible-olam/tree/main/oci): example playbooks to create instances in an Oracle cloud OCI compartment
 * [Linux](https://github.com/jromers/ansible-olam/tree/main/linux) and [Kubernetes](https://github.com/jromers/ansible-olam/tree/main/kubernetes) are simple playbooks to be used as side activities

+Intended usage of the playbooks are for PoC and demos and they just do what was asked to do.
+For production you need to make the playbooks more robust by adding type checking end error-handling.

 The playbooks are "as is", a private initiative and are not supported by me or any other person or organisation.